 Accidentally exceeded card limits – Sometimes, people lose track of their account balance and inadvertently exceed the authorized amount.
 If the government claims that the card user exceeded the account limits on purpose, an astute and experienced defense attorney will be needed to resolve the matter.

-These are just some potential defenses, and an astute criminal defense expert will always explore as many possible defenses as the facts allow.
+These are just some potential defenses.
+An astute criminal defense expert will always explore as many possible defenses as the facts allow for all credit card or ATM card charges.
 In some cases, the evidence of actual guilt will be overwhelming, and it may not be possible to have the charges dismissed and thrown out of court.
 However, in such cases, a determined and zealous defense attorney can have a significant positive impact on the sentence the client will face and may be able to get a plea bargain to reduced charges.